 The phase transition of a hexagonal cylindrical magnetic super-lattice nanotube is investigated using the molecular field theory approximation \cite{Tanriver2021The}.
-The effective field theory with correlations is used to analyze the phase diagram, and magnetization of a cylindrical nanotube as a transverse Ising model \cite{kaneoshi2012Some}.
-Using a differential operator technique and effective field theory, the magnetic properties of a six-legged spin half and spin one nanotube are studied in the presence of an applied magnetic field \cite{Maddahi2017Magnetic,ElMaddahi2019Magnetic}.
-The phase transition and magnetization of Ising nanotube are analyzed by cellular automata approach with ferromagnetic and anti-ferromagnetic interactions \cite{Astaraki2018Investig}.
-Magnon thermodynamic properties of nanotubes are investigated using the many-body green function approach and studied the effect of the spin correlation \cite{Bin2016Magnon}.
-The Monte-Carlo algorithm is used to study the dielectric properties of mixed spin in a nanotube system.
-The polarization and hysteresis behavior are also studied using the Monte-Carlo algorithm \cite{Sahdane2020Dielectric}.
-Several studies discussed the magnetic responses of Ising modeled nanotubes \cite{Salazar2012Influence,Salazar2012,Konsta2008Theoretical,Zheng2018Zheng} using Metropolis Monte Carlo algorithm.
-In this paper, we use both the Boltzmann (Metropolis) and non-Boltzmann (Wang Landau) Monte-Carlo algorithms and analyze the phase changes and the order of the transition of the single-walled nanotube modeled as spin half Ising system.
+The effective field theory with correlations is used to analyze the phase diagram and magnetization of a cylindrical nanotube as a transverse Ising model \cite{kaneoshi2012Some}.
+Using the differential operator technique and effective field theory, the magnetic properties of a six-legged spin half and spin one nanotubes are studied in the presence of an applied magnetic field \cite{Maddahi2017Magnetic, ElMaddahi2019Magnetic}.
+The phase transition and magnetization of Ising nanotubes are analyzed by cellular automata approach with ferromagnetic and anti-ferromagnetic interactions \cite{Astaraki2018Investig}.
+Magnon thermodynamic properties of nanotubes are investigated using the many-body green function approach and studied the effect of the spin correlation on the magnetic properties of the single walled nanotubes \cite{Bin2016Magnon}.
+The thermal and magnetic properties of low dimensional spin related systems are also reported in detail in Refs. \cite{Avetisyan2016Magneti, Castano2018A_compara, Boyacioglu2012Dia, Castano2019Impact, Atoyan2006Interband, Castano2020Super, Castano2021Super, Ourabah2017Quantum}.
+The Monte-Carlo algorithm is used to study the dielectric properties along with the polarization and hysteresis behavior of mixed spin in a nanotube system \cite{Sahdane2020Dielectric}.
+Several studies also discussed the magnetic responses of Ising modeled nanotubes \cite{Salazar2012Influence,Salazar2012,Konsta2008Theoretical,Zheng2018Zheng} using Metropolis Monte Carlo algorithm.
+In the present paper, both the Boltzmann (Metropolis) and non-Boltzmann (Wang Landau) Monte-Carlo algorithms are used to analyze the phase changes and the order of the transition of the single-walled nanotube which is modeled as spin half Ising system.